Menu

 • Increase rear anti-rollbar stiffness

-• Decrease rear tire toe-in
+• Decrease rear tyre toe-in

-• Increase front tire toe-out
+• Increase front tyre toe-out

 Additionally slightly softer front suspension can help with the grip on the front as well.

-Additionally in high speed corners, aero changes will also have a big affect on the balance of the car through the corner, as well as decreasing rear tire toe-in will induce a bit more instability of the rear of the car and help with turn-in.
+Additionally in high speed corners, aero changes will also have a big affect on the balance of the car through the corner, as well as decreasing rear tyre toe-in will induce a bit more instability of the rear of the car and help with turn-in.